Preparing global citizens

 Our international student counselor attends annual conferences on the university trends and acceptance rates for international students.
 She meets with the international students regularly one-on-one to help him or her decide which university is a best fit for them, and she walks them through the application process step by step to ensure their success.

-There are also many opportunities for students to talk with college representatives who visit the high school and for them to visit universities in the surrounding area.
+There are many opportunities for students to talk with college representatives who visit the high school.
+We also provide opportunities for university visits.
+Students have the opportunity to take day and weekend trips to a variety of well-known universities.

 The average class size at GRCHS is 20 students and the teachers are extremely supportive of each individual student.
 The most common feedback we hear from international students is: